 The ultimate writer's block pep-talk (to be read in every creative emergency)

-We've all experienced "writer's block" at one time or another, right?
+We've all experienced "writer's block" at one time or another.

-You know, that feeling that all your best ideas have been stolen away by "the boogeyman".
+That feeling that all your best ideas have been stolen away by the boogeyman.

-Where you can't remember your writing voice and everything you spit out seems stale and unoriginal.
-That is, if you're spitting out anything at all.
+That feeling where you can't remember your writing voice and everything you churn out seems stale and unoriginal.
+That is, if you're churning out anything at all.
 A lot of the time you're just in the staring phase, paralysed by the blank page and the thought of defiling it is making you a little sick, to be honest.
 Right?

 "Writer's block" is curable, you've just got to stop acting like it's not.